gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### Set or Get Protection Enforcement (``SCTP_DTLS_ENFORCE_PROTECTION``)

-Enabling this socket option on an SCTP endpoint enforces that only protected SCTP packets are processed anymore.
+Enabling this socket option on an SCTP endpoint enforces that received SCTP packets are only processed, if they are protected.
 All received packets with the first chunk not being an INIT chunk, INIT ACK chunk, or DTLS chunk will be silently discarded.

 The following structure is used as the ``option_value``: